 Yes.
-Suspected liquid LSD can be dripped on a piece of untreated paper and dried before placing it in the test kit.
-A good way to make sure the paper is untreated is to test a plain piece first to make sure it doesn’t react on its own – if it doesn’t, then use a separate piece to put your liquid on, allow it to dry, and test with your spot test kit.
+Suspected liquid LSD can be dropped onto a piece of untreated paper and dried before placing it in the test tube.
+To make sure the paper is untreated, first test a plain piece to make sure it does not react on its own.
+If it does not, use a separate piece to drop your substance liquid on, allow it to dry, and test with your spot test kit.

 Can I test gelatin or other foods?

 Geltabs—small squares of dried gelatin containing a psychedelic, such as LSD—can be tested.
 Place a very small amount into the test tube, and follow the steps as normal.

 Other food / drug combinations with a small amount of material (sugar cubes, candies, etc.) and plant material cannot be tested with the spot kits.
 They can (in some cases) be separated and identified using the Skylab kit.
 Brownies, cookies, beverages, etc., that contain a lot of foreign non-drug material cannot be tested.